 Even the youngest can find their flow in the pump track and the bike parks.

 The region’s specialties range from moose burger and sour milk cheese to rakfisk, a dish made from fermented trout.

-Many locals recommend Kveik, a restaurant and brewpub popular for its combination of Nordic fare and craft beer.
+Check out Parken Bistro & Bar, a restaurant and brewpub in town, for a combination of Nordic food and craft beer.

 Action-packed days will make you long for a good night’s sleep, and in Trysil, your hotel is part of the experience.

 Ready for more action?
 Head down the rapids!

 Choose between the child-friendly route or get wet in the more powerful rapids.